Electoral Palace, Mainz: History

 The building of a new palace commenced in 1627 on the behest of Archbishop Georg Friedrich von Greiffenklau.
 The Rhine wing of the new palace could not be finished until 1678, construction being delayed by the Thirty Years War and the War of the Grand Alliance.
 The original plan is not known, but it was probably a four-wing construction, comparable to the 1604 repairs to Schloss Johannisberg.
 It can be assumed Martinsburg remained standing only because of the delays.

 The north wing was begun in 1687, ready by 1752, and furnished in succeeding years.
 Work on the wing extending away from the river was begun during the reigns of Johann Friedrich Karl von Ostein (1743–1763) and Friedrich Karl Josef von Erthal (1774–1802).
-Erthal was the last Prince-Elector of the old electorate.
-His successor Karl Theodor von Dalberg was both Archbishop-Elector of Mainz and Arch-Chancellor of the remaining Empire on the right bank of the Rhine.
-Due to the resolutions of the Reichsdeputationshauptschluss his seat was moved to Regensburg, which became the new seat of the archbishopric.

 Delays were due not only to the War of the Grand Alliance, but also to the extensive building activity of the nobility: for example, the Lustschloss Favorite begun in 1700 by Lothar Franz von Schönborn absorbed large amounts of resources.
 That summer residence was destroyed during the Siege of Mainz by coalition shelling in 1793.

 On 23 October 1792, the Jacobin Club, a political group during the French Revolution, was established on what nowadays is German soil.
 This was the earliest democratic movement in Germany.
-The last Elector of Mainz was expelled in the same year, and the palace was neglected until 1827, when it was restored by the Grand Duchy of Hesse-Darmstadt and the City of Mainz.
+Archbishop Erthal was the last Prince-Elector of the old electorate and was expelled from the city in 1792.
+His successor Karl Theodor von Dalberg was both Archbishop-Elector of Mainz and Arch-Chancellor of the remaining Empire on the right bank of the Rhine.
+Due to the resolutions of the Reichsdeputationshauptschluss his seat was moved to Regensburg, which became the new seat of the archbishopric.
+The palace was neglected until 1827, when it was restored by the Grand Duchy of Hesse-Darmstadt and the City of Mainz.

 During World War II, the building was heavily damaged, especially in the air raid of 27 February 1945, which destroyed most of the city.
 Of the palace, only the exterior walls remained.
 It was rebuilt during 1948 and 1949, reopened on 31 December 1949, and was the main venue in Mainz for Karneval activities until the Rheingoldhalle opened in 1968.